-Ali Buy Black liberian, insewfar, Buy Black, Black Follicles, Black Women in Business, Black Beauty, black, Black Beauty Products, inspired, Black Business, business 0
+Ali Buy Black Black Business, business, liberian, insewfar, Buy Black, Black Follicles, Black Women in Business, Black Beauty, black, Black Beauty Products, inspired 0

 My business and products are special in that they are Liberian-inspired.
 The fabric differs from that of the Kente fabric that many other African designers use.
 In addition, I create a niche product: Christmas stockings made using African fabric.
 The handbags I make are original designs (no patterns were used), and the African curl custard is made with all natural ingredients.
 I use a special process that allows me to use natural oils and butter without the product having an oil-like consistency.